Peter Eckersley (engineer): 1930 onwards

 For a time Eckersley was engaged in working to build a broadcasting station based in continental Europe which could be received in the United Kingdom.
 Captain Leonard Plugge, who became a Member of Parliament, also set about building his own International Broadcasting Company by leasing transmitters in France and other countries to beam commercial radio into Britain.
 The venture was very successful and, because Reith had banned Sunday light entertainment on the BBC, the IBC stations gained as much as 80 per cent of the Sunday listening audience by 1938.

 Meanwhile, Peter Eckersley had sought other ways to bring the signals of the IBC stations into the living rooms of Britain.
 Rather than relying upon a receiving set licensed by the General Post Office, he began to wire parts of England for an early form of cable radio but was stopped by the intervention of the GPO.
 The IBC stations were eventually silenced when Adolf Hitler's troops captured the transmitters.
 From 1937 onwards Peter Eckersley worked for British Military Intelligence MI6 to help combat propaganda coming from Nazi Germany with British propaganda stations.
 He was turned down for war work.

 The Eckersleys took holidays in Germany a number of times and attended the Nuremberg rallies of 1937 and 1938.
 They appear to have separated between then and the start of World War II.
 Dolly worked for the German broadcasting service during the war (as did James Clark, her teenage son by her first husband Edward Clark), and recruited William Joyce.
 Dorothy and James were tried in 1945 for providing support to the enemy: she was sent to prison for a year and James was bound over for two years.
 She died in 1971.

+In his 1941 book The Power Behind the Microphone, he provided a visionary account of on-demand television : "I see the interior of a living-room … flush against the wall there is a translucent screen with numbered strips of lettering running across it.
+The lettering spells out titles which read like newspaper headlines.
+These are the titles describing the many different “broadcasting” programmes which can be heard by just pressing the corresponding button …".

 Peter Eckersley died, aged 71, on 18 March 1963 at the West London Hospital in Hammersmith.